steeleye/recruitment-ext/frontend/simple-test.md

 - What does the following component do?
 - Are there any problems with it?
 If so, what are they?
+- Are there any improvements/changes you would make?

 ```jsx
 import React from 'react'